MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-forms.md

 ---
-title: "Define basic forms | MicrosoftDocs"
+title: About basic forms
-description: "Instructions to create basic forms in a portal."
+description: Learn how to create basic forms in a portal."
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual